KristofferC/PGFPlotsX.jl/docs/src/man/structs.md

 ### `GroupPlot`

-A `GroupPlot` is a way of showing multiple grouping plots in one figure.
+A `GroupPlot` is a way of grouping multiple plots in one figure.

 Example: